What is a registered clinical counsellor?

 Registered Clinical Counsellor is the designation of the B.C.
 Association of Clinical Counsellors.
 As criteria for membership, counsellors must meet rigorous academic training (Masters-level equivalency), clinical experience and supervision requirements.
 The BCACC permits members to identify themselves as “Registered Clinical Counsellors” and holds them accountable to the Association and to the public.

-Both organizations have strict ethical guidelines, and have ongoing continuing education requirements.
+The BCACC has strict ethical guidelines and ongoing continuing education requirements.

 What is the difference between a registered clinical counsellor, a psychologist, and a psychiatrist?